httpie/cli/README.rst

 Authentication
 ==============

-The currently supported authentication schemes are Basic and Digest (more to come).
+The currently supported authentication schemes are Basic, Digest and NTLM (requires the `requests-ntlm <https://github.com/requests/requests-ntlm>`_ library).
 There are two flags that control authentication:

 ===================     ======================================================
 ``--auth, -a``          Pass a ``username:password`` pair as